Birding the Desert National Wildlife Range

 Birding Around Las Vegas

 The Desert National Wildlife Range (a federal wildlife refuge), located just north of Las Vegas (map), was set aside to protect Desert Bighorn Sheep.
 In doing so, they also protected the old homestead at Corn Creek, an oasis of streams, ponds, and trees in a vast sea of low-elevation Mojave Desert Scrub.
 Corn Creek is a magnet for birds, and virtually every species ever seen in southern Nevada has been seen here.
-This is the #1, best place to look for desert birds in the Las Vegas area (but finding bighorn sheep will take some serious effort in the backcountry).
+Historically, this has been the number one, best place to look for desert birds around Las Vegas (but finding bighorn sheep will take some serious effort in the backcountry).
+Corn Creek is also a good place for watching dragonflies.
 Birding can be quiet here, but if there are desert birds in southern Nevada, this is where to find them.

 For access and other information, see the Desert National Wildlife Range overview page or the hiking overview page.